How You Can Help

 Poke Box and Bingo Prizes

 When kids get a shot, or “poke,” they get to pick a prize from the poke box.
 We are in need of small prizes for the poke boxes.
 We also use these prizes for bingo games.
 Some ideas are sticker books, fun gel pens and note pads, matchbox/hot wheels cars, playdough, small Lego kits, small craft kits, yes/no books, koosh balls, slinkies, silly putty and fun toys for kids of all ages.
 Bath books and items that are safe for kids under three years old are also appreciated.
+All items must be latex-free.

 Things to Make